Skip to main content

 Tacos Y Quesadillas is a low‑key truck‑style spot delivering highly praised burritos and tacos on the Upper East Side.
 While review volume is limited, locals love the generous portions and bold flavors. :contentReference[oaicite:4]{index=4}

-Al Pastor Burrito, Carne Asada Burrito, Quesadilla Special
+Must-Try Dishes: Al Pastor Burrito, Carne Asada Burrito, Quesadilla Special

-What makes it special: Truck‑style burritos with bold, generous fillings
+What Makes it Special: Truck‑style burritos with bold, generous fillings

 A fast-casual counter that blends Mediterranean shawarma-and-kebab staples with taco-and-bowl formats for quick, customizable meals.
 The smartest play is to stick to one protein lane—shawarma or kebab—then add one fresh side so the meal stays clean instead of sauce-heavy.

-Chicken shawarma, Kebab plate, Hummus with pita
+Must-Try Dishes: Chicken shawarma, Kebab plate, Hummus with pita

-What makes it special: A quick counter that delivers shawarma-and-kebab flavor in tacos and bowls.
+What Makes it Special: A quick counter that delivers shawarma-and-kebab flavor in tacos and bowls.